Students are eligible to go through the committee process if they are:

-After all of the committee interviews are complete (usually by mid-March), the committee meets to discuss and rank the candidates.
+After all of the committee interviews complete (usually by mid-March), the committee meets to discuss and rate the candidates.

-Once the HPC has ranked the candidates, students then begin their application process and the health professions advisors begin to write the committee letter.
+Once the HPC has rated the candidates, students then begin their application process and the health professions advisors begin to write the committee letter.

 A committee letter is a 3-5 page narrative evaluation of your qualifications for health professions school.
 These letters are widely appreciated by admission committees, and in the case of most medical and dental schools, are expected elements of applications from current students and recent graduates.

 The committee letter presents a full picture of you based on your academic record; the committee member’s knowledge of you; information in your bio report; information from the committee’s interview with you; and individual letters of recommendation.

 The members of the Health Professions Committee (HPC) are appointed by the Dean of the Faculty and work closely with the staff of the Health Professions Office.

 Mary Lothrop, Director, Health Professions and STEM, co-chair

 Hannah Benz, MD, Assistant Director, Health Professions and STEM

 Jeff Byers, Philip Battell Stewart and Sarah Frances Cowles Stewart Professor of Chemistry